 You may have heard of the documentary Zombie Girl.
-It’s the Austin-based film about a 13 year old girl who set out to make not only a full-length feature film, but a zombie movie she wrote called, Pathogen.
+It’s the Austin-based film about a 13 year old girl who set out to make a full-length feature film.
+A zombie movie she wrote called, Pathogen.
 It’s gaining notoriety in the public eye after winning a handful of awards and making a memorable appearance at Comic-Con this July.
 (The Zombie Girl screening was completely full.)

 The plot may sound quirky, but Zombie Girl has more to offer than an interesting premise.
 Sure it’s fascinating that a teenage girl made a horror movie.
-But after that initial impression fades and you're drawn into the world of Emily and her parents, a sense of awe develops for their practical approach to an almost impossible task.
+But after the initial impression fades, you're drawn into the world of Emily and her parents.
+A sense of awe develops for their practical approach and sheer dedication to an almost impossible task.

-Someone who knew nothing technical about filmmaking got the job done, despite the multiple roadblocks that developed.
-Out of all the people in the world who want to make films, thirteen-year-old Emily Hagins made one.
+Someone who knew nothing technical about filmmaking got the job done, despite the multiple roadblocks that filmmaking inevitably presents.
+Out of all the people in the world who want to make films, thirteen-year-old Emily Hagins did it.
 Thirteen.
 Was it innocence or bravery that lead her to undertake such a daunting task?

 Aaron Marshall, one of the film’s three co-directors says, “Emily just dedicated herself to it, and she’ll be the first one to tell you that her film is not this perfect work of art or anything.
 She just realized that the only way to learn is to make mistakes and grow from it.”